 Judge Black graduated magna cum laude from Arizona State University in 1978 with a bachelor’s degree in accounting.
 While in college, he was a member of the Phi Eta Sigma and Beta Gamma Sigma Honor Societies.
 Following graduation, he worked for two years for the Chicago, Illinois, office of Price Waterhouse where he earned the designation of certified public accountant.

 Judge Black is married with two children.
-He enjoys travel and long-distance running, and has competed in numerous road-racing events, including ten Boston Marathons.
+His hobbies are spending time with his family and long-distance running.
+He has competed in numerous road-racing events, including ten Boston Marathons.